a2stuff/a2d/res/notes/testplan.md

   * Launch DeskTop.
 With no selection, click the icon's name.
 Verify that no rename prompt appears.
   * Launch DeskTop.
 With multiple icons selected, click an icon's name.
 Verify that no rename prompt appears.

 * Launch DeskTop.
+Select the Trash icon.
+Click the icon's name.
+Verify that no rename prompt appears.

+* Launch DeskTop.
 Select a file icon.
 Position the window so that the icon is entirely off-screen.
 File > Rename.
 Press Escape to cancel.
 Verify that the window title bar activates and nothing mispaints on the desktop.
 * Launch DeskTop.
 Close all windows.
 Select a volume icon.
 Move the icon so that the name is entirely off-screen.
 File > Rename.
 Press Escape to cancel.
 Verify that nothing mispaints on the desktop.
 * Launch DeskTop.
 Open a window.
 Select a volume icon.
 Move the icon so that the name is entirely off-screen.
 File > Rename.
 Press Escape to cancel.
 Verify that the window title bar activates and nothing mispaints on the desktop.